Justice Dept files a challenge to Alabama transgender law

 “The law discriminates against transgender minors by unjustifiably denying them access to certain forms of medically necessary care,” the complaint states.
 “As a result of S.B.
 184, medical professionals, parents, and minors old enough to make their own medical decisions are forced to choose between forgoing medically necessary procedures and treatments or facing criminal prosecution.”

-The office of Republican Gov. Kay Ivey did not have an immediate response to the lawsuit.
 Alabama Republicans who supported the law have maintained it is needed to protect children.

-“I believe very strongly that if the Good Lord made you a boy, you are a boy, and if he made you a girl, you are a girl,” Ivey had said in a statement after signing the legislation.
+Alabama Attorney General Steve Marshall said Friday that the “Biden Administration has chosen to prioritize leftist politics at the expense of Alabama’s children.”

+“As we will show in this case, DOJ’s assertion that these treatments are ‘medically necessary’ is ideologically-driven disinformation.
+The science and common sense are on Alabama’s side.
+We will win this fight to protect our children,” Marshall said in a statement.

 Four families with transgender children, two doctors and a member of the clergy filed a lawsuit challenging the Alabama law as an unconstitutional violation of equal protection and free speech rights and an intrusion into parental decisions.
 U.S. District Judge Liles Burke has scheduled a May 5 hearing on a request for a restraining order or preliminary injunction to stop Alabama officials from enforcing the law while the court challenge goes forward.